sebagomez/twitterlib/README.md

 ![](./src/TwitterLib.png?raw=true)

 # twitterlib
-TwitterLib is a simple yet powerfull .NET 5 SDK wrapper for the twitter API.
+TwitterLib is a simple yet powerfull .NET 6 wrapper for the twitter API.
 It was originally created for [shelltwit](https://github.com/sebagomez/shelltwit) but now you can get it for your own twitter client via [NuGet](https://www.nuget.org/packages/Sebagomez.TwitterLib/).

 ## Implemented Twitter APIs